 The majority of the participants believe that the number of qualified bilingual and bicultural mental health care workers in California is insufficient.
 Some participants expressed frustration with the lack of communication and collaboration among the mental health industry, schools and colleges, and the Latino community to educate youth about careers in mental health and design curricula that focus on culturally and linguistically competent skills.
 One overarching strategy to diversify the mental health workforce would be dissemination of information and engagement in recruiting in high schools to encourage students to consider entering social work or other mental health professions.
 Better and more consistent educational programs must be established to teach students how to enter the mental health field.
-One Latino community leader stated: There is a lack of bilingual and bicultural mental health providers who can provide mental health and effective prevention services that are culturally responsive to the Latino community....
-More should be done to establish scholarship and loan forgiveness programs for Latino students interested in a career [in] mental health care ... [accompanied by] additional funding to colleges and universities to develop [a] curriculum in mental health....
-Getting high school students interested in mental health is key to a strong workforce.
+One Latino community leader stated: "Promote positive exposure to behavioral health careers through experiential learning and education ... [and] work with schools to inform students about mental health career programs."